 How do I apply?

 Applicants should read the guidelines and complete the template provided.
 Proposals should be no longer than two sides of A4 (min 11pt, single spaced, 2cm margins).
-Completed proposals should be saved as a single PDF file and uploaded here.
+Completed proposals should be saved as a single PDF file.